consulan/killerkoda-git-scenario/git-scenario/global.md

 # Step One - Create a global email git

->In this step, we create a email configuration global in git.
+>In this step, we create a global configuration email and user in git.
 >This email will be use in our commits.
->This are practical when we're seeking an author of any commits.
+>In the other hand, we configurate a local email and user into the repo directory

+## Objective

+> *Configure global and local properties for git*

 ## Use git commands for global configuration